valueflows/vf-apps-agents/README.md

 Agent apps are required for [agent-centric computing](https://github.com/valueflows/vf-apps-agents/wiki/Agent-centric-computing).
 They will be the main apps in such configurations, and the agents will be the selectors and users of all the other apps.

-[A personal Agent app](https://github.com/opencooperativeecosystem/agent) has already been started and is in daily use in FairCoop.going through feedback loops with users.
+[A personal Agent app](https://github.com/opencooperativeecosystem/agent) has already been started and is in daily use in FairCoop, and is now going through feedback loops with users.

 ![Agent app](https://user-images.githubusercontent.com/117439/43355797-819560f2-9228-11e8-9a42-8ba7ec1a8a34.jpeg)